Sheri's Ranch

 Sheri's Ranch is a legal brothel in Pahrump, Nevada.
 Unlike other brothels in the state, it styles itself as a resort, with upscale rooms and furnishings, sports bar, tennis courts, a spa and outdoor swimming pool.

+In 2026, in what would be the first unionization of brothel workers in the US, sex workers at Sheri's Ranch attempted to unionize after being required to give up intellectual property rights.
+The brothel fired three of the workers involved.

+History

 In January 2001, the business was purchased by Chuck Lee, a retired Chicago homicide detective of 20 years, former owner of an AT&T retail store, and car dealership owner from Las Vegas, Nevada.

 Author Lora Shaner, a former madam of the brothel, wrote a 1998 book about her experiences, Madam: Chronicles of a Nevada Cathouse, reissued and extended in 2001 as Madam: Inside a Nevada Brothel.

-The brothel raised $7,000 in 2004 towards a senior citizens center so that they could still receive their "Meals on Wheels".
+In 2004, the brothel raised $7,000 towards a senior citizens center so that they could still receive their "Meals on Wheels".

 In 2005, Sheri's Ranch sought local zoning changes in Pahrump to build a 700-plus home 330 acre residential subdivision known as Mountain Shadows Resort.

-Sheri's Ranch is adjacent to another legal brothel, the Chicken Ranch.
+In 2026, sex workers at Sheri's Ranch attempted to unionize with the Communications Workers of America after being presented with new contracts requiring that they give up all intellectual property rights to content created while employed there.
+Three workers involved in the union drive were fired by the brothel.
+If successful, it would be the first unionization of brothel workers in the US.
+In response, Alice Little wrote an op-ed for the Nevada Independent entitled "As a sex worker, I'm better off as an entrepreneur — not an employee," expressing her desire to remain an independent contractor.